RWNowak/RWNowak/README.md

 - 🌱 Currently focusing on learning Javascript + React

-- Background in translation, marketing and content creation
+- Background in translation, marketing and content writing

 Reach me at rwojciechnowak@gmail.com